rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/packages.md

 They are:

 1. **ROS packages**
 A list of ROS packages in the catkin workspace that you want to build.
+{{%notice info %}}
 The ROS package name must begin with an alphabet (A-Z, a-z), followed by alphanumeric characters (A-Z, a-z, 0-9) or an underscore ( _ ) or at most one forward slash ( / )
+{{% /notice %}}
 2. **Blacklist**
 A list of ROS packages in the catkin workspace that you do not want to build even if another package depends on it.
-The ROS package name must begin with an alphabet (A-Z, a-z), followed by alphanumeric characters (A-Z, a-z, 0-9) or an underscore ( _ ) or at most one forward slash ( / )
-3. **Make arguments**
+1. **Make arguments**
-A list of make options that you intend to use while building the ROS package.
+A list of make options that you intend to use when building the ROS package.
 4. **CMake arguments**
-A list of cmake options that you want to use while building the ROS package.
+A list of cmake options that you want to use when building the ROS package.
 5. **Catkin Make arguments**
-A list of make options that you want to use while building ROS packages.
+A list of make options that you want to use when building ROS packages.

-The catkin build parameters are optional.
+The catkin build parameters are *optional*.
 If you choose to not specify any of them, the ROS Builder will build all ROS packages in its catkin workspace.

-The context directory is a specific project directory (folder) relative to the git repository.
-It is copied to the ROS Builder's catkin workspace, and subsequently, catkin build parameters are applied to it.
-In the absence of a context directory, all of the folders in the git repository are built.
+The ***context directory*** is a specific project directory (folder) relative to the git repository.
+It is copied to the ROS Builder's catkin workspace where catkin build parameters are applied to it.
+In the absence of a context directory, all the folders in the git repository are built.

 To add a set of catkin build parameters, click **Add Parameter** against **CATKIN BUILD PARAMETERS** while adding a package using the [console](https://console.rapyuta.io).